TurakhiaLab/ROADIES/docs/troubleshooting.md

 ### Solution

-When running the pipeline, if you encounter that the pipeline fails by the failure of PASTA, please install PASTA from source by executing the following commands.
-Please run the following steps from the main ROADIES repository directory (after doing `cd ROADIES`) - within the activated Conda environment:
+Bioconda's `pasta` package (>=1.9.0) normally installs `run_pasta.py`/`run_seqtools.py` correctly on its own - the rules in `workflow/rules/multi_align.smk` already call those names directly, so this shouldn't come up in a clean install.
+If it still does (e.g. `run_pasta.py`/`run_seqtools.py` not found, or resolving to the wrong install), build PASTA from source instead.
+Run the following from the main ROADIES repository directory (after doing `cd ROADIES`), within the activated Conda environment:

 ```bash
 git clone https://github.com/smirarab/pasta.git